 - 1. I am a graduate of the University of British Columbia (1966) and hold a B.Sc. degree in Geology. - 2.
-I have been practising my profession for the past eight years. - 3.
+I have been practising my profession for the past nine years. - 3.
 I am registered with the Association of Professional Engineers of British Columbia. - 4.
 This report is based on information obtained from government publications and previous reports on the area covered by the Zone claims. - 5.
-I have not carried out a property examination of the Zone Group of Ruskin Developments Ltd (NPL) but have studied available literature on the area and have a personal knowledge of the general area. - I have no direct or indirect interest whatsoever in the property described herein, nor in the securities of Ruskin Developments Ltd (NPL) and do not expect to receive any interest therein.
+I have carried out a property examination of the Zone Group of Ruskin Developments Ltd (NPL) on May 23, 1974 and have studied available literature on the area. - I have no direct or indirect interest whatsoever in the property described hat in \$5.000 in the securities of Ruskin Developments Ltd 1925 vand to not expect to receive any inerest therein a or aukenee Sookochoef, P.Eng.